xibosignage/xibo-manual/source/en/layouts.md

 Layouts can be optionally saved to **Folders**.

 {tip}
-Layouts that are saved in Folders will inherit the View, Edit, Delete **Share** options that have been applied to the destination Folder for User / User Group access!
+Layouts that are saved in Folders will inherit the View, Edit, Delete **Share** options that have been applied to the destination Folder for User/User Group access!
 {/tip}

 - Click on the **Select Folder** button and expand to select the Folder to save in.